erfur/erfur.github.io/_posts/2022-07-16-mysterypi-frida-pt1.md

 binary; I found its offset and added it with the name `stretchOld` as an alternative to the SDL2 function.

-This is the the final state of the scale hooks:
+This is the final state of the scale hooks:

 ```js
 class SoftStretch {